Mediterranean Baked Cod with Lemon Herb Tomatoes

 • 32 to 34 grams of protein per serving

-• One baking dish, no special equipment
+• One baking dish, no special equipment needed

-• Gentle enough for low-appetite GLP-1 days
+• Gentle enough for low-appetite or post-injection GLP-1 days

 • Naturally anti-inflammatory ingredients in every bite